SoulVisionCreations/orion-betelgeuse-android-webview/README.md

-# Sample Android Application for Avataar Integration
+# Sample Android Application for Avataar Integration (With AddToCart functionality)

 This repository contains sample code for integrating Avataar experience URL into your Android Application.